Chainsaw chains – the unsung heroes of the lumberjack world! Without them, you’d be stuck with a glorified paperweight.

-STEP-3: Which Type of Chain is best for your Specific Task?
+Which Type of Chain is best for your Specific Task?

 Each type of wood has unique characteristics, such as hardness and density, that affect the cutting process.
 Choosing the right saw chain ensures the best performance and optimal cutting efficiency.

 In the upcoming section, I’ll share my suggestions on which saw chain is best suited for cutting different types of wood.

 Softwoods like pine, fir, and spruce are more accessible to cut through than hardwoods due to their low density.
 To get the best results when cutting softwood, a low-profile chain like a 3/8″ Picco chain or a 0.325″ pitch chain with a 0.050″ gauge is recommended.

 These chains have smaller teeth and are easier to file, making them ideal for small jobs.

 Hardwoods like oak, maple, and hickory have a higher density and are, therefore, more challenging to cut through.
 To get the best performance when cutting hardwoods, it’s recommended to use a semi-chisel chain or a chisel chain.